Distance distributions and inverse problems for metric measure spaces: Characterization Results for Metric Graphs

-Now suppose that $x$ is a node of $\mT$.
-The discussion of the previous paragraph allows us to distinguish a finite list of candidate values $r$ where $\partial B_{d_T}(x,r)$ can contain a node.
-In the lemma and in the rest of the section, we use the term \emph{leaf edge} to refer to an edge in $\mathcal{T}$ containing a leaf as an endpoint.
+The discussion of the previous paragraph allows us to distinguish a finite list of candidate values $r$ where $\partial B_T(x,r)$ can contain a vertex, for any $x \in \mathcal{V}(T)$, as we show in the next lemma.